AdobeDocs/uxp-photoshop/src/pages/guides/devtool/udt-walkthrough/index.md

 So you have Photoshop, you have the UXP Developer Tool, and you have Visual Studio Code or other programmer's text editor.
 Now what?

 First make sure you have the UXP Developer Tool (UDT).
-You can download installers for the UDT [here](/../devtool/).
-Once it's downloaded, run the installer just like any other on Mac or Windows.
-On macOS, it creates a folder in your `Applications` folder named "Adobe UXP Developer Tools."
-On Windows, the folder is on the boot drive in the `Program Files->Adobe` folder.
+Learn about installing UDT from [here](../devtool/installation).
 Then follow these steps:

 1. Launch Photoshop.